ahaywood/Web-Interactivity-and-Engagement/chapter-10/index.md

 ## <a name="creating-a-blog-site" style="color: #666">Creating a Blog Site</a>

+You will mock up and then implement changes to the WordPress template to make a functioning blog and to suit your particular project needs.
+The site you are modifying will be the same site you are completing your “Post and Plugins” project on.

+1. Create two mock ups and wireframes of a design for your blog.
+These design may take inspiration from any source, but must contain significant and exploratory changes to the blank template (simple color and font changes will not be sufficient).
+Present two (2) entirely different designs and wireframes.
+To further clarify, the two wireframes should be made first and then the designs should overlay the wireframes.

+2. Have your design approved by the professor.
+This does not mean you have to have your stylistic decisions ripped apart, but rather that your mockup needs to be approved so that it meets the project requirements.
+This approval will be made in class while you are presenting.

+3. Rework your mockup into one, singular design and then submit it to the professor prior to beginning work.

+4. Implement the design to your site:
+- index file
+- header file
+- footer file
+- single file
+- page file
+- any other custom files as needed.

+#### Grading Rubric:

+	Note that the majority of your grade is based on your ability to make a design and implement it as it appears in the mockup.

+**Design:** Did you provide an original, quality design beforehand?
+(Feel free to send new designs within a reasonable time before you begin your project if you have made any changes that were discussed in our critique): 35 points

+**Execution:** Using your design, do you effectively reproduce (or improve upon) your mocked up design?: 85 points

+**Consistency:** Do you use the same elements throughout your site, allowing it to be consistent throughout?
+(Same colors, fonts, padding, element width): 35 points

+**Usability:** Is your site easy to use and does everything function correctly?
+(Nothing can be broken and elements must be easy to find): 25 points

+**Interactivity:** Did you include an interactive element?
+(Using some active element [i.e., javascript] or plugin to enhance the site): 15 points

+200 total points

 ## <a name="creating-a-business-site" style="color: #666">Creating a Business Site</a>

 ### <span style="color: #666">Tutorial: Creating a Separate Blog Page</span>